 BA Boston College, Lynch School of Education

-Originally from Houston, Texas, Elizabeth is a classically trained violinist, teacher, and performer who looks at working in arts administration as a way of giving back to her community.
-She is a graduate of Longy School of Music with her M.M in Violin Performance, prior to which she was at Boston College studying Applied Psychology and Human Development.
-She has volunteered and taught at schools such as Gardner Pilot Academy and Conservatory Lab Charter School in Dorchester and hopes to continue supporting musical education through fostering healthy and positive relationships with all the employees at CMCB.
-Currently she plays with the Apollo Ensemble to satisfy her love for orchestral repertoire – when she is not practicing she enjoys spoiling her pet bunny and cats (2!).
+Originally from Houston, Texas, Elizabeth is a classically trained violinist turned human resources and arts nonprofit professional.
+She is a graduate of Longy School of Music with her M.M in Violin Performance, prior to which she was at Boston College studying Applied Psychology and Human Development, and recently earned her Senior Professional in Human Resources (SPHR) certification.
+While less active as a performer and teacher, she continues to play with the Apollo Ensemble of Boston to satisfy her love for orchestral repertoire.
+Outside of the office, Elizabeth enjoys spoiling her pet bunny and cats (2!), hunting glassware in antique shops, and doing different fiber crafts.

 Rachel Chao